wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 RemoveActivationResponse response = powerAuthServiceClient.removeActivation(activationId);
 ```

 When blocking the activation, you may specify a reason of why the activation is blocked.
-This can be null or any string you chose.
+This can be `null` or any string you chose.
 We only have one reserved value of `"MAX_FAILED_ATTEMPTS"` for activations blocked because user authentication failed too many times.

-## Customizing the Enrollment Server
+## Deploying the Enrollment Server

 Enrollment Server is the component that the mobile app actually calls.
 No calls are performed from the mobile app to the PowerAuth Server - this component should be deployed in a secure infrastructure.